lukstafi/ppx_minidebug/README.md

 You can also use at the module level: `[%%global_debug_type_info true]`, prior to the code of interest.

 Explicit logging with `%log` has different but related restrictions compared to logging of let or argument bindings.
-We reconstruct the type of the expression from partial type information, where in addition to type annotations we take into account: string, int and float literals, tuple, array and list expresssions.
+We reconstruct the type of the expression from partial type information, where in addition to type annotations we take into account: string, int and float literals, tuple, array, list, and `lazy` expresssions.
 We do not analyze applications, nor constructors other than "nil" `[]` and "cons" `::` for lists.
+When a type is unknown, for the whole expression and for a tuple element we assume the type `string`.
+We don't assume string for direct subexpressions of arrays, lists, and `lazy`.

 ### Dealing with concurrent execution